-The NFIB Research Foundation is a 501(c)(3) education and charitable organization affiliated with the National Federation of Independent Business (NFIB), founded to promote greater understanding of small business and the conditions that impact it.
-The Foundation produces and disseminates various surveys and studies on small business, focusing on areas related to public policy’s effects.
+The NFIB Research Center is a 501(c)(3) education and charitable organization affiliated with the National Federation of Independent Business (NFIB), founded to promote greater understanding of small business and the conditions that impact it.
+The Center produces and disseminates various surveys and studies on small business, focusing on areas related to public policy’s effects.
 It is located at 1201 F Street, NW, Washington, DC 20004.

 Types of Research